MSI-Metabolomics-Standards-Initiative/inchi-isotopologue-extension/specifications/questions-answers-iupac.md

 We suspect that “dividing and conquering” (treating both cases in the separate sub-groups then ensuring compatibility of the developed approaches) may be a better strategy, since we have specifications to handle nominal mass and across (all) constitutional isomers.
 The nominal mass situation will likely be hard to handle in the variable structure proposal.
 The cross-constitutional isomer situation is probably handling a much wider range of variable structures than what the variable structure proposal is focused on handling.
 It would be good for some of our team to directly interact with the team developing the variable structure proposal to discuss this.

 # Question 5:
-What input format was suggested to feed InChI with an isotoplogue, which has uncertain positions of isotopic atoms?
+What input format was suggested to feed InChI with an isotopologue, which has uncertain positions of isotopic atoms?
 For instance, consider two Deuterium atoms located in any two out of 5 hydroxyl groups in a molecule.
 Of course, the  examples may be much more complicated.
 As far as I know, molfile formats, which are currently used to feed InChI with chemical structures, cannot express such an isotopologue (I think that query formats should not be used)
 IMHO, no software development is possible without a suitable well-defined input format,  a representative test set of isotopologues expressed in the suggested format,  and their suggested InChI.